DarkEyes/EDOIF/README.md

 EDOIF is a non-parametric  framework  based on  Esitmation Statistics principle.
 Its main purpose is to  infer orders of empirical distributions from different categories base on a probability of finding a value in one distribution that greater than the expectation of another distribution.
 Given a set of ordered-pair of real-category values the framework is capable of

-1) inferring orders of  domination  of  categories  and  representing  orders  in  the form of a graph;
+1) inferring orders of  domination  of  categories  and  representing  orders  in  a form of a graph;
 2) estimating  magnitude  of  difference  between  a  pair  of categories in forms of confidence intervals; and
-3) visualizing  domination  orders  and  magnitudes  of  dif-ference of categories.
+3) visualizing  domination  orders  and  magnitudes  of  difference of categories.

 Installation
 ------------